Venezuela national football team: Copa América history

-Venezuela first participated at the Copa América in 1967, and finished fifth after defeating Bolivia 3–0 with a side containing Mendoza and Santana.
-The 1975 tournament saw Venezuela drawn in a group with Brazil and Argentina, and finished bottom with an 11–0 defeat to Argentina.
-In the 1979 edition, which would be the international swansong for Mendoza and Santana, they drew 0–0 with Colombia and 1–1 with Chile.
+Venezuela first participated at the Copa América in 1967, and finished fifth after defeating Bolivia 3–0 with a team containing Mendoza and Santana.
+The 1975 tournament led Venezuela to be drawn in a group with Brazil and Argentina, and finished bottom with an 11–0 defeat against Argentina.
+In the 1979 edition, which would be the international swansong for Mendoza and Santana, they held a goalless draw against Colombia and 1–1 against Chile.
 A highlight of the 1989 tournament was midfielder Carlos Maldonado's four goals.
 In the 1993 series, Venezuela drew with Uruguay and the United States.

-The team's overall Copa América record has been relatively poor (goal difference 33–145 before the 2011 Copa América), but the "Auge Vinotinto" (Vinotinto Rise) period in the early 2000s (decade) brought increased attention to the sport in the country, which in turn brought increased support from both government and private institutions.
-Said support contributed greatly to the "Vinotinto's" rise in quality.
+The team's overall Copa América record has been relatively poor (goal difference 33–145 before the 2011 Copa América), but the "Auge Vinotinto" (lit.
+'Vinotinto Rise') period in the early 2000s (decade) brought increased attention to the sport in the country, which also brought increased support from both government and private institutions.
+Said support contributed perfectly to the "Vinotinto" rise in quality.
 In 2007, during the Copa América held in Venezuela, the team progressed to the quarterfinals for the first time in its history after finishing first in a group containing Peru, Bolivia, and Uruguay.
-Venezuela's 2–0 victory over Peru during the competition was its first Copa América victory since 1967.
+Venezuela's 2–0 victory against Peru during the competition was its first Copa América victory since 1967.

 2011 Copa América

 At the 2011 Copa América championship, Venezuela reached the semi-finals round for the first time by defeating Chile in the quarter-final, 2–1.
 Despite their commanding presence against Paraguay in their semifinal, Venezuela was unable to convert their chances into goals.
-They would eventually lose 5–3 to Paraguay in a penalty shootout after remaining scoreless in normal and extra time.
-Venezuela and Peru played for third place at the Estadio Ciudad de La Plata, where Venezuela would suffer their biggest loss of the tournament, losing 4–1 to Peru and falling into fourth place overall.
+They eventually lost 5–3 against Paraguay in a penalty shootout after remaining scoreless in normal and extra time.
+Venezuela and Peru played for third place at the Estadio Ciudad de La Plata, where Venezuela would suffer their biggest loss of the tournament, losing 4–1 against Peru and falling into fourth place overall.
 Nonetheless, it was their best-ever finish at the competition.